 Are We Actors or Players?

-Now, we all know that rain on a painted wooden deck and steps are ultra slippery, so I was taking my time, especially given my ankle injury years ago.
-A young woman was screaming – and I mean screaming like the chainsaw guy was after her.
+Now, we all know that rain on a painted wooden deck and steps is ultra slippery, so I was taking my time, especially given my ankle injury years ago.
+A young woman was screaming—and I mean screaming—like the chainsaw guy was after her.
 She came up from behind me, screaming, “Move faster!”
 I did not.

 Thinking about what to write today, I saw that young woman in my mind, and her screaming fit because she was getting wet.
-Maybe she was related to the Wicked Witch of the West.
+Maybe she was related to the Wicked Witch of the West who said, “I’m melting!” when hit with water.

 MyCast.io